premAI-io/state-of-open-source-ai/eval-datasets.md

 - **Speech**: models are assessed using metrics like [Word Error Rate (WER)](https://en.wikipedia.org/wiki/Word_error_rate), and accuracy are commonly used.
 WER measures the dissimilarity between recognised words and the ground truth.

 While evaluation metrics offer valuable insights into a model's capabilities within its specific domain, they may not provide a comprehensive assessment of its overall performance.
-To address this limitation, benchmarks play a pivotal role by offering a more holistic perspective.
-Benchmarks consist of carefully curated datasets or sets of tasks designed to evaluate a model's proficiency across diverse real-world scenarios.
+To address this limitation, {term}`benchmarks <Benchmark>` play a pivotal role by offering a more holistic perspective.
 Just as in model training, where the axiom [Better Data = Better Performance](https://cameronrwolfe.substack.com/p/the-history-of-open-source-llms-better#%C2%A7better-data-better-performance) holds, this maxim applies equally to benchmarks, underscoring the critical importance of using meticulously curated datasets.
 Their significance becomes evident when considering the following factors:

-- **Diverse Assessment**: benchmarks encompass a wide range of tasks, including common knowledge, reasoning, mathematics, or code generation, tailored to the specific domain.
-This diversity ensures that models undergo testing across a broad spectrum of challenges, providing a more comprehensive evaluation.
+- **Diverse Task Coverage:** Encompassing a broad spectrum of tasks across various domains, benchmarks ensure a comprehensive evaluation of models.

-- **Real-World Relevance**: benchmarks are structured to emulate real-world scenarios, enabling the assessment of a model's practical applicability.
-They gauge a model's ability to handle complex tasks that extend beyond the scope of simple metrics, such as understanding context, decision-making, and managing intricate data.
+- **Realistic Challenges:** By emulating real-world scenarios, benchmarks assess models on intricate and practical tasks that extend beyond basic metrics.

-- **Comparison**: benchmarks facilitate standardised comparisons among different models.
-Researchers and developers can assess how their models perform relative to others on the same set of tasks, offering valuable insights for model selection and improvement.
+- **Facilitating Comparisons:** Benchmarks facilitate standardized model comparisons, providing valuable guidance for researchers in model selection and enhancement.

-Having explored benchmarks, we now turn our attention to leaderboards.
-These are crucial in the ever-evolving field of AI, providing a much-needed benchmark for evaluating models.
-Given the frequent emergence of new, boundary-pushing models, determining the best model for specific tasks can be challenging.
-Leaderboards offer a standardised framework for objective evaluation, aiding researchers, businesses, and the open-source community in making informed decisions and driving progress in the field.
+In light of the frequent emergence of groundbreaking models, selecting the most suitable model for specific tasks can be a daunting task, and that's where {term}`leaderboards <Leaderboard>` play a vital role.

 ```{table} Comparison of Leaderboards
 :name: leaderboards-table